scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

-might be trivial, but for the many thousand line DESI code 1) hand-decorating every function would have been both extremely time-consuming and 2) searching through the line_profiler output data to find expensive functions would have also been cumbersome.
+might be trivial, but for the many thousand line DESI code 1) hand-decorating every function would have been both extremely time-consuming and 2) searching through the line_profiler output data to find expensive functions would have also been cumbersome and potentially error-prone.
 For this reason we recommend starting with cProfile and then moving to line_profiler once the user has identified a few key functions of interest.

 Once decorated, line_profiler provides a great deal of information for each line of the function, including how many times each line was invoked